jackhenry/jackhenry.github.io/src/content/posts/Monotone Increasing Digits.md

 ### The Time Inefficient Approach

-The simplest and most straightforward approach to this problem would be to write some sort of algorithm that brute forces a solution.
+The simplest and most straightforward approach to this problem would be to write some sort of algorithm that solves through brute force.

 For example: